DuoMaster123/FlowersRecognition/README.md

    ```
    python src/predict.py --image "C:\Users\HP\Downloads\example.jpg" --model models\checkpoints\best_model_7classes.pth --threshold 0.7
    ```
-- You can change the "C:\...." to the position of the image you use for the prediction (in your folder)
+- You can change the `C:\....` to the position of the image you use for the prediction (in your folder)
 - Threshold = 0.5 → more lenient (accepts more images, but higher risk of incorrect predictions)
 - Threshold = 0.7 → more strict (only accepts when the model is more confident) --> You should use this when running the prediction command